renaperes824/rena-elastic-stack-testing-ruby/README.md

   **Note: if running with Docker provider, the following is required: export VAGRANT_DEFAULT_PROVIDER=docker

-  **Note: if running on M1 hardoware, the following is required: export ES_BUILD_ARCH=arm64
+  **Note: if running on M1 hardware, the following is required: export ES_BUILD_ARCH=arm64
   ```
 4. Run the build: `./buildenv.sh`